sftpgo/docs/docs/eventmanager.md

 - `Certificate`, user quota reset, folder quota reset, transfer quota reset, data retention check and filesystem actions cannot be executed.
 - `Email with attachments` are supported for filesystem events and provider events if a user is added/updated.
 We need a user to get the files to attach.
 - `HTTP multipart requests with files as attachments` are supported for filesystem events and provider events if a user is added/updated.
 We need a user to get the files to attach.

+## Virtual folders

+Virtual folders can be combined with filesystem actions.
+You can define:

+- The source folder.
+Actions triggered by filesystem events, such as uploads or downloads, use the filesystem associated with the user.
+By specifying a source folder, you can control which filesystem is used.
+This is especially useful for events that aren't tied to a user, such as scheduled tasks and advanced workflows.
+- The target folder.
+By specifying a target folder, you can use a different filesystem for target paths than the one associated with the user who triggered the action.
+This is useful for moving files to another storage backend, such as a different S3 bucket or an external SFTP server, accessing restricted areas of the same storage backend, supporting scheduled actions, or enabling more advanced workflows.